 Can you recognize this photo?
 Probably not, because I turned it to grayscale to create a more universal Long Fur brush.
-However, I'm sure you can find some use for this beautiful golden coat as well!
+However, I'm sure you can find some other uses for this beautiful golden coat as well.

 Here are some other textures I used: